 The following procedures will help you overcome low disk space problems:

-Using Disk Cleanup to remove unneeded files on the hard drive.
+Using Disk Cleanup to remove unneeded files on the drive.

 Using the Server Cleanup Wizard to remove unneeded content.
-For more information about this wizard, see Use the Server Cleanup Wizard.
+For more information about this wizard, see Using the Server Cleanup Wizard.

-Moving the SQL Server database to another hard drive.
+Moving the SQL Server database to another drive.

-To use Disk Cleanup to remove unneeded files on the hard drive
+To use Disk Cleanup to remove unneeded files on the drive